gzunzu/design-patterns/vehicles/README.md

 }
 ````

-Of course, you can still end with a third version somewhere in the middle of these two, combining the use of
+Of course, you can still end up with a third version somewhere in the middle of these two, combining the use of
 the switch loop and the enum class.

 ## Subjects, technologies and contents